alncat/opusDSD/README.md

 The second argument after train_cv specified the path of image stack.
 The three arguments ```--pe-type vanilla --encode-mode grad --template-type conv``` ensure OPUS-DSD is enabled!
 The default values are setting to them in our program, you can ommit them incase of simplicity.

-The meaning of each argument is explained as follows:
+The function of each argument is explained as follows:
 | argument |  explanation |
 | --- | --- |
 | --ctf   | ctf parameters of the image stack |